 Meant to offer a stable ride, this bike has a mountain-style saddle, three-piece cranks, and frame offering enormous amounts of clearance.

-With its unique “threadless headset”, this allows it to adjusts to many heights and uses that cruiser geometry to allow athletic riding, lots of maneuverability, and ample clearance for snow, woodland, trails, or beach rides.
+With its unique “threadless headset”, this allows it to adjust to many heights and uses that cruiser geometry to allow athletic riding, lots of maneuverability, and ample clearance for snow, woodland, trails, or beach rides.

 Dubbed as an “amazon choice” due to multiple positive feedback from customers you really can’t go wrong with this bike.